 24. Payment of rates to local government

-(1) Notwithstanding any provision to the contrary in any Act, the Authority in respect of vacant rateable land acquired within the district of a local government, shall be liable to pay rates thereon out of moneys standing to the credit of the Fund to that local government, and the land shall be deemed to continue to be rateable land; but in the case of vacant land other than subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least 2 years and in the case of vacant subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least one year.
+(1) Notwithstanding any provision to the contrary in any Act, the Authority in respect of vacant rateable land acquired within the district of a local government, shall be liable to pay rates thereon out of moneys standing to the credit of the Account to that local government, and the land shall be deemed to continue to be rateable land; but in the case of vacant land other than subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least 2 years and in the case of vacant subdivided land no such liability shall arise until the land has been held vacant by the Authority for a period of at least one year.

 (2) In this section “subdivided land” means an allotment of land, shown on an approved plan or diagram of subdivision deposited under the Transfer of Land Act 1893 with the Authority as defined in section 4(1) of that Act to be of an area not exceeding 10 000 square metres, or, if no such plan or diagram is so deposited, an allotment of land determined under that Act to be of an area not exceeding 10 000 square metres.

 [Section 24 amended by No. 14 of 1996 s.
 4; No. 49 of 1996 s.
 64; No. 81 of 1996 s.
 153(1); No. 28 of 2006 s.
 332; No. 60 of 2006 s.
-137.]
+137; No. 77 of 2006 s.
+17.]

 Division 2 — Dealings with property generally